 The Sheffield delegation at COP22 included Grantham Scholars and academics from across the University of Sheffield (TUoS).
 They hosted and took part in panels on food and energy.

-Researchers from the University’s Grantham Centre for Sustainable Futures and Energy 2050 institute shared their expertise on food security and sustainable energy with leaders and delegates from across the world at the event, which followed last year’s historic conference when the Paris Agreement was signed.
+Researchers from the Grantham Centre and TUoS shared their expertise on food security and sustainable energy with leaders and delegates from across the world at the event.

-Professor Tony Ryan and Jon Price, Strategic Advisor to the University of Sheffield also took part in a panel discussion titled Gulf Cooperation Council (GCC) and European institutes collaboration on economic diversification.
-They discussed barriers and solutions for scaling up investments in both advanced manufacturing and agri-tech, developing low-carbon sustainable technologies for deployment in GCC and wider Middle Eastern and North African region.
+Co director of the Grantham Centre, Tony Ryan and Jon Price, Strategic Advisor to the University of Sheffield, took part in a panel discussion titled Gulf Cooperation Council (GCC) and European institutes collaboration on economic diversification.
+They discussed barriers and solutions for scaling up investments in both advanced manufacturing and agri-tech.
+And they talked about developing low-carbon sustainable technologies for deployment in GCC and wider Middle Eastern and North African region.

-Professor Tony Ryan, Director of the Grantham Centre for Sustainable Futures, said: “COP22 gave us the opportunity to showcase our important research to leading figures in the world and raise awareness of the problem of food security.
+Tony said: “COP22 gave us the opportunity to showcase our important research to leading figures in the world and raise awareness of the problem of food security.

 “At Sheffield we are optimistic about the development of a sustainable future.
 We relish challenges because they provide us with the opportunities to discover solutions.

 “As a centre of multidisciplinary expertise, it is important for our PhD scholars to develop their knowledge of policy and understand world issues.
 That’s why it was fantastic that our scholars had the opportunity to attend and even present at events.”